tafo/boggle-solver/README.md

 Players attempt to find words in sequences of adjacent letters
 ```
+~Previously used letters can not be used again~ after [Solver](https://github.com/tafo/BoggleSolver/tree/Solver)
 ```
 Players can start with any letter

-Previously used letters can not be used again

 Words must be at least 3 characters